 - SOC 210 Statistics for Social Science (also counts as QR1; some sections focus on Data Analysis)

 - SOC 305 Sociological Theory (reserved for Soc Majors)

 - SOC 310 Sociological Research Methods (reserved for Soc Majors; also counts as ULWR and QR1)

-Major electives are any SOC courses at the 200-level or higher (excluding the prerequisite options 300/302 and major core courses 210/305/310).
+Major electives are any SOC courses at the 200-level or higher (excluding the intro options 300/302 and major core courses 210/305/310).
+Most electives do not have prerequisites.
 Note that LJSC, SHM, and SSW each have approved course lists.

 - If you are interested in health and medicine... try SOC 473, SOC 474, SOC 475, or SOC 476.